Barca seek to overturn daunting deficit in Copa del Rey semi with Atletico

 How to follow: We’ll have all the build-up on Al Jazeera Sport from 17:30 GMT in advance of our live text commentary stream.

-Barcelona suffered a humbling defeat in the first-leg of this tie in Madrid and must now find a way to overturn a four goal deficit at Camp Nou.
+Barcelona suffered a humbling defeat in the first leg of this tie in Madrid and must now find a way to overturn a four-goal deficit at Camp Nou.

 Recommended Storieslist of 4 items